dinasv/CSBFinder/README.md

 A text file containing all input genomes modeled as strings, where each character is an orthology group ID that was assigned to a corresponding gene (for example, COG ID)
 - This is a mandatory input file
 - The path to this file is provided in:
-    - User Interface: Load this file using the "Load Input Genomes" button
+    - User Interface: Load this file using the "Load Input Core.Genomes" button
     - Command Line: "-in" option

 This file should use the following format: